ibm-build-lab/ibm-eis-sap-btp/README.md

 # Integrate IBM Environmental Intelligence Suite (EIS) with SAP Business Technology Platform (BTP)

-This repository demonstrates integrations between IBM Environmental Intelligence Suite (EIS) and SAP Business Technology Platform (BTP).
+This repository is intended for integrations between IBM Environmental Intelligence Suite (EIS) and SAP Business Technology Platform (BTP).

 There are two tutorials in this repoistory: